 Each year we assisting thousands of animals and pet guardians in reducing homeless animals and unwanted litters.

 This program is accessible for low-income people living in Edmonton and surrounding communities who have a cat or dog between the ages of 4 months to 6 years, that are healthy and that need to be spayed/neutered.
-A limited number of appointments are available each month, once full, bookings close until the second Monday of next month, when they will reopen.
-If appointments are full, please bookmark this page and check back the next month.

 To access this program please see the steps below and click on the Frequently Asked Questions links for more information.